eye-division/jennyblyth/_gallery/carolyn-horton.md

     mime_type: image/jpeg
 _comments:
   title: Gallery title
+  permalink: >-
-  permalink: "This is required to make the menus work - enter everything in lower case, no digits, no spaces in this format /gallery/my-new-gallery/"
+    This is required to make the menus work - enter everything in lower case, no digits, no spaces in this format /gallery/my-new-gallery/
   main_image_path: Image used to represent your gallery
   images: Add and edit your gallery images here
   image_description: Might only be shown in the close up of an image